mSvcBench/muBench/Docs/Example.md

 cp servicemesh.png $NFS_SHARED_FOLDER/
 ```

-## 2. Generate the work model of the MicroService
+## 2. Generate the work model of the MicroService Application
-The second step goal is to create the work model for the MicroService application,
+The second step is about creating the work model for the MicroService application,
 you can assign which job a service must execute when called.

 ```shell